 The trusted supplier of choice, delivering lifetime customer satisfaction through first class products, power systems and service solutions.

 Rolls-Royce medium-speed liquid fuel and gas engines and generator sets are characterized by high availability and low operating costs.
-We support your business with reliable power solutions from 1,400 to 9,400 kWe per engine, and complete power systems that can deliver an output of beyond 200 MWe.
+We support your business with reliable, engine based power generation and marine systems solutions from 1,400 to 11,830 kWe per engine, and complete power systems that can deliver an output of beyond 200 MWe.

 Our engines and generator sets are widely recognized by operators worldwide due to their proven technology, their robust design and low operating costs.
 The fields of application for our liquid fuel and gas engine solutions are:

 ?Power GenerationFlexible and modular engine based power plants installed in our own designed self-contained engine packages, can be supplied with all the components and auxiliaries needed to construct a fully working power station with the possibility of extension whenever additional modules are needed.
 It is a cost efficient solution to providing electrical power.
 The power generation solutions suit for base load, combined cycle, grid support, stand-by and peak shaving.